 High RTP Online Casinos

 Does RTP actually matter?

-Yes and No. Return to Player percentages are a theoretical statistical calculation of averages and won't inform you when or if you will win however it should be made publicly available on a regular basis by online casinos.
+Yes and No. Return to Player percentages are a theoretical statistical calculation of averages.
+It won't inform you when or if you will win.
+However it is made publicly available on a regular basis by online casinos.
 It not only illustrates a level of trustworthiness, but considering that rates between casinos differ, it empowers players to choose casinos that offer the best value.